 • Independent Animal Rescue (IAR) works with residents in problem cat areas where they can help with care and spay/neuter for a number of free-roaming cats.
 In addition, IAR takes feral kittens into their cat foster program where they are socialized and adopted rather than returning to the cycle of free-roaming cat colonies.
 More than half of the cats and kittens adopted from IAR now come from the feral program.
 Call IAR at 919-403-2221 or visit http://animalrescue.net/contact to learn more about their services.

-To explore other options for assistance with free-roaming cats, check out this helpful link to search for other local organizations in your area: http://www.humanesociety.org/assets/maps/feral-cats.html?credit=web_id212453451
+To explore other options for assistance with free-roaming cats, check out this helpful page from The Humane Society: http://www.humanesociety.org/assets/maps/feral-cats.html?credit=web_id212453451